 In 2006, David-Donehower lost a good friend and co-worker when Alec Burnside passed away.
 We will always remember Alec and hope to continue the quality service that he gave as a funeral professional to David-Donehower Funeral Home.

-Today the funeral home is operated by Licensed Funeral Directors, David Karsnia and Shawn Nygaard along with their wonderful support staff.
+Today the funeral home is operated by Licensed Funeral Director, Lynn Drewes along with the wonderful support staff.